FERPA

 A FERPA (Release of Student Records) form is required to release information.

-FERPA protects eligible students defined as being 18 years of age or older who are attending, or who have attended the institution; however, it does not extend those rights to applicants who apply for admission but who never actually enroll at the institution.
+FERPA protects eligible students defined as a student who has reached 18 years of age or is attending an institution of postsecondary education (Elmhurst University).
+However, FERPA does not extend those rights to applicants who apply for admission but who never actually enroll at the institution.
 Upon enrollment, the application for admission and related materials are automatically protected under FERPA.
 FERPA rights continue after a student has graduated or otherwise left the institution, but those rights cease upon death.
-Requests to review the records of a deceased student would be coordinated through the Office of the Registrar.
+Requests to review the records of a deceased student should be coordinated through the Office of Registration & Records.
 Even in the event of a student death, the college is not obliged to share educational record information with those who make a request.
 It is best practice to consult a college official and they will act in accordance with the wishes of the deceased student’s family.

 All schools must notify parents and eligible students annually of their rights under FERPA.
 The actual means of notification (webpage, special letter, student handbook, or newspaper article) is left to the discretion of each school.
 A general campus FERPA release form is linked to in the introductory section of this webpage, and is also available on the Registration and Records Forms page and the myElmhurst Portal.
-Contact the Registrar for help with the form.
+Please contact Registration & Records ([email protected]) for help with the form.

-FERPA applies to all education agencies or institutions that receive funds under any program administered by the Secretary of Education, including Elmhurst University.
+FERPA applies to all education agencies or institutions that receive funds under any program administered by the U.S. Department of Education, including Elmhurst University.
 FERPA defines educational records as those that 1) directly relate to a student, and 2) are maintained by an educational agency or institution or by a party acting for the agency or institution.
-FERPA provides guidance about what may be released but does not require that any information be released.

 Examples of confidential educational records subject to FERPA protection are: